What’s Internet of Things all about?

 This is another interesting field of IoT.
 Smart home includes some of the following projects.

-- Smart Boiler – Boilers in home often happen to have little to no hot water.
+- Smart Boiler – Boilers at home often happen to have little to no hot water.
 Imagine you’re somewhere out and you want to shower when you return home.
 In order to avoid waiting for hot water, you’ll have to call someone at home to turn the boiler on, but what happens if the person you’re calling is also somewhere out?
 You’ll have to turn on the boiler by yourself when you return to your house.
-Afterwards, you’ll sit and wait for hot water while your cat is nearly dying from your stench, begging you with frequent meows to go and take a shower, because of that boilers can be designed to be accessed over the internet.
+Afterward, you’ll sit and wait for hot water while your cat is nearly dying from your stench, begging you with frequent meows to go and take a shower, because of that boilers can be designed to be accessed over the internet.
 This way, with the help of your mobile phone, you can check whether there is enough hot water or not and perform a remote action based on that.
 Some of the remote actions can be: turn boiler on; turn boiler off; schedule 1 hour of water boiling after 2 hours from now; etc.

 - Smart Door Locks – It’s very convenient to have your doors at home unlock automatically when they sense you’re around.
 This removes the need to search for keys which is very useful when you have a ton of groceries in both hands.
-And this makes the chicks go wild so it’s a 10/10 must have.
+And this makes the chicks go wild so it’s a 10/10 must-have.
 The door can sense you by your phone through Wi-Fi, Bluetooth or even NFC.

 - Wi-Fi Bulbs – Yes, it sounds stupid, but if you’re lazy enough this can be useful.